DuartBreedt/EduanBreedtBlog/content/blog/the-aesthetics-of-complexity.md

 solutions.
 To have the conversation while not having the conversation.

 I believe that ontologically everything is complex.
 However, we do not perceive all problems as complex; some indeed feel simple.
-Therefore, complexity speaks less to the actual knotty-ness of a problem than to its sense.
+Therefore, complexity speaks less to the actual knotty-ness of a problem than to its *sense*.
 This got me thinking about how we perceive or feel problems - the aesthetic difference between simple and complex problems.

 A relatively popular means of explaining the differences between simple, complicated, and complex problems is the following table